 Tracy Wynne, called to the Ontario Bar in 1995.
 Tracy has a broadly based civil and commercial litigation practice, with an emphasis on partnership and shareholder disputes, directors' and officers' liability, commercial torts, employment law, professional liability and regulatory health professions.
 Tracy has substantial experience advising clients in large and complex litigation matters.
 She also is experienced in alternative dispute resolution processes.
 She has appeared as counsel before various courts, tribunals and at inquests and judicial inquiries.
 Tracy is a member of the Ontario Bar Association, The Advocates' Society, the Toronto Lawyers' Association and the Women's Law Association of Ontario.
 She has taught in the Civil Litigation section of the Ontario Bar admission course, and has lectured and taught in numerous continuing legal education programmes for The Advocates' Society and the LSUC.
 She is a past director of The Advocates' Society (2007—10).

-Rocco DiPucchio, called to the Ontario Bar in 1996; Member of the Ontario Bar Association, The Advocates' Society and the Metropolitan Toronto Lawyers' Association.
+Rocco DiPucchio, called to the Ontario Bar in 1996; Member of the Ontario Bar Association and the Metropolitan Toronto Lawyers' Association.
+Current Director of The Advocates' Society.
 Has practised exclusively in the area of civil litigation at the trial and appellate levels, with particular specialties in corporate and commercial litigation, defamation, professional liability, securities matters, shareholder disputes, administrative law, and employment litigation.
 He has acted as counsel before all levels of court, up to and including the Supreme Court of Canada, and also has substantial experience in mediation and arbitration matters, including having acted for various automobile dealerships in proceedings under the National Automobile Dealer Arbitration Program and having conducted lengthy arbitrations in a construction dispute in the Maritimes.
 He obtained a Bachelor of Laws from Osgoode Hall Law School in 1994 where he was the Gold Medallist, and completed a judicial clerkship with the Chief Justice of the Superior Court of Justice in Ontario in 1996 prior to entering private practice.
 In November 2010, Rocco was named by Lexpert® magazine as one of the “Leading Lawyers in Canada under 40”.

 M. Paul Michell, called to the Ontario Bar in 1997.
 Practice focuses on commercial arbitration and litigation, cross-border litigation, oppression and derivative actions, directors' and officers' liability, defamation, employment and public law.
 Has appeared in the Ontario and Federal courts, the Supreme Court of Canada, and a variety of administrative and arbitration tribunals.
 Law clerk to Mr. Justice Charles Gonthier of the Supreme Court of Canada.
 Adjunct professor, Faculty of Law, University of Toronto, teaching international commercial arbitration and public international law.
 Fellow of the Chartered Institute of Arbitrators.
 Author of more than 25 articles in legal journals, including articles cited by the Supreme Court of Canada and the High Court of Australia.
 Listed as “up and coming” Ontario dispute resolution lawyer in Chambers Global in 2009 and 2010.
 Named a “Top 40 Lawyer Under 40” by Lexpert® in 2006.